fandipro/pretest-backend-yukbisnis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Create a Node.js app for building hire job RESTful APIs using Express.
+Create a Node.js app for building CV RESTful APIs using Express.

 ### Built With
 This app was built with some technologies below: